 - a.
-Composition: The HPEB shall be comprised of the following sixteen (16) members.
-It has five officers Moderator, Vice Moderator, Stated Clerk, Engrossing Clerk, and Chaplain.
-The Moderator shall designate the Chaplaincy to any one of the board members:
+Composition: The HPEB shall be comprised of the following.
+It shall have five officers Moderator, Vice Moderator, Stated Clerk, Engrossing Clerk, and Chaplain.
+The Moderator shall designate the Chaplaincy to any of the board members:

 - (1) Moderator

 - (2) Vice Moderator

 - (3) Stated Clerk

 - (4) Engrossing Clerk

 - (5) Chairperson, Board of Budget and Finance

 - (6) Chairperson, Board of Judiciary

 - (7) Chairperson, Committee on Christian Education

 - (8) Chairperson, Committee on History

 - (9) Chairperson, Committee on Ministry

-- (10) Chairperson, Committee on Mission and Evangelism
+- (10) Chairperson, Committee on Missions and Evangelism

-- (11) Chairperson, Committee on Nomination
+- (11) Chairperson, Committee on Nominations

-- (12) President, Huntsville Presbytery Missionary Society

-- (13) President, Huntsville Presbytery Sunday School Convention

-- (14) Advisor, Cumberland Presbyterian Youth Fellowship (CPYF)

-- (15) President, Huntsville Presbytery Council of Ministers, Elders, Deacons, and Members

-- (16) Member at Large
+- (12) Member at Large